The Six Major Sources of Conflicts

 (Edward T. Hall)

-In an increasingly globalized business world, contact between people of different cultures has become very common.
-The fact that people can speak to each other using a shared foreign language – i.e. English – does not guarantee communication, understanding or agreement.
+In an era of globalization, contact between people of different national cultures has become very common.
+However, the fact that people can speak to each other using a shared foreign language – usually English – does not guarantee effective communication, understanding or agreement.
+In everyday working life, intercultural misunderstanding can easily escalate into interpersonal conflicts without the intercultural dimension even being recognized.

 Seminar Contents (2-days):